Send the link below via email or IMCopy

 Before you plan anything ask yourself a key question:

 These are the learning outcomes contained in the curriculum specifications.
 They describe the understanding, skills and values students should be able to demonstrate after a period of learning or number of lessons.

-Junior Cycle English, Science & Business Studies have new Specifications with a selection of learning outcomes.
+Junior Cycle English, Science, Business Studies, MFL, Gaeilge & Art have new Specifications with a selection of learning outcomes.